Lednerb/bilberry-hugo-theme/README.md

 ### Algolia Search
 Bilberry theme includes built-in content search via [Algolia SAAS](https://www.algolia.com/).
-You can see this in action on the [demo site]((https://lednerb.github.io/bilberry-hugo-theme)) by clicking on "burger" and typing something in the search text field, such as "support."
+You can see this in action on the [demo site]((https://lednerb.github.io/bilberry-hugo-theme)) by clicking on "hamburger" and typing something in the search text field, such as "support."

 #### Initial Setup
 To enable and configure search functionality for your site, follow these steps: